 Thriving post-production companies such as Storm Amsterdam, Filmmore and Planet X are an added attraction for international productions, as is WarnierPosta, Netherlands’ market-leading audiopost facility for feature films and high-end TV drama.

+But there also a vast array of other impressive locations to choose from.
 “The Netherlands offers a great assortment of classical European locations and cutting-edge modern architecture,” John Trapman, head of Amsterdam Production Services, tells KFTV.

 His company assisted with the Jason Bourne spin-off TV series Treadstone that partly shot in Amsterdam and the Netflix series Family Business.
 “The Netherlands also offers an assortment of residential homes and apartments not found in many other countries.
 The Dutch have always been proud of their interior design and are not afraid to share it.”